nikomatsakis/rustconf-2021/content/index.md

 # Fun facts about me

 * Been working on Rust since 2011
-* Probably the longest continuous time of *any human on earth*
+* Maybe the longest continuous time of *any human on earth*??
 * Gets his daughter to draw his conference artwork

 .p25[